The Chateaux in the Loire were created to be second homes and visual symbols of power and wealth.

 Subsequent kings and queens loved Chambord, especially Louis XIV, though when his own Versailles was complete, Chambord fell out of his favour.
 After the French Revolution Chambord was looted and pretty much neglected.
 No one wanted it and it was too expensive to pull down as was considered.
 Eventually a massive restoration programme was put in place thankfully ensuring that we can see this incredible monument today.

-The chateau has 440 rooms and 400 fires, which on chilly days you’ll find some are lit.
+The chateau has 426 rooms and 282 fireplaces, which on chilly days you’ll find some are lit.
 It’s lovely to see the embers glowing and the rooms scented with the smell of a wood fire, just as they would have been when it was inhabited.
 Some rooms are furnished with tapestries, paintings and furniture, many are empty, just as they would have been.
 It doesn’t matter, this place is so huge there’s plenty to see.

 Don’t miss a trip to shops, restaurants, maison des vins and the lovely biscuiterie in the tiny town-like estate at the foot of the chateau.
 I had to be dragged out of the biscuit shop and away from the utterly delicious cherry fancies!